Raffaele Martelli

 Canon Raffaele (Note: Sometimes Anglicised as Raphael) Martelli (13 March 1811 – August 1880) was an Italian-Australian priest.
 He was Toodyay's first Catholic priest.
 He was a scholarly and gentle man who was much loved by settlers of all faiths.
-Martelli did not keep a diary, but his personality and humour shines through his regular correspondence with his friend Bishop Rosendo Salvado of New Norcia.
+Martelli did not keep a diary, but his personality and humour shine through his regular correspondence with his friend Bishop Rosendo Salvado of New Norcia.
 His letters from Toodyay reveal the day-to-day travails of a priest who started out with no house or church.
 He had to rely on the goodwill of his parishioners for a roof over his head and food on the table, while a pair of woollen winter socks from Salvado brought him untold joy.

 Early life

 Martelli was born in Ancona, Italy, on 13 March 1811.
 His baptismal certificate gives his full name as Napoleone Raffaele Mariano Melchiorre.
-As a young boy he was enrolled in the seminary of San Carlo in Ancona.
+As a young boy, he was enrolled in the seminary of San Carlo in Ancona.
 He studied the humanities and learnt French and English, eventually acquiring fluency in several languages.
-In 1834 he was ordained a priest, then created a canon of the church of Santa Maria della Piazza.
-For a time Martelli was also politically active as Italy was undergoing the upheavals of the Italian Risorgimento.
-However this did not sit well with his priestly vocation and he had to withdraw his involvement.
+In 1834, he was ordained a priest, then created a canon of the church of Santa Maria della Piazza.
+For a time, Martelli was also politically active as Italy was undergoing the upheavals of the Italian Risorgimento.
+However, this did not sit well with his priestly vocation, and he had to withdraw his involvement.